 |10.
 Triund Trek Cost

 Triund Trek with guide = 1500-3000 INR per person

 Triund Trek without guide = 500 -800 INR per person

 |11.
 Availability of Triund trek package

-You can book a Triund Trek package online or you could complete it by yourself.
+You can book a Triund Trek package online or you can complete Trek without guide.
 Although you don’t really need a guide to complete the Triund trek, there are advantages to booking one.
 You will not have to worry about the camping site and food arrangements.
 A Triund trek package for a minimum of Rs.
 1500 per person can be booked online from a number of websites.

 The package generally includes –

 Expensive packages (3000 INR or more) or luxury as they call it are available too.
 You can select the one that suits your budget and requirements.
 Alternatively, you could reach the Triund hill and find a tent there.
 A tent would cost around 700 INR for two people.
 Since this trek was my first, I chose to book an economy Triund Trek package online.